CDuenas/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+map stores and returns values, forEach does not store values and returns undefined.

 2. What is the difference between a function and a method?

+A method is a function inside of an object, a function doesnt have to be in anything.

 3. What is closure?

 4. Describe the four rules of the 'this' keyword.

+Default binding calls the standalone function, Implicit binding ties the this keyword to the object its infront of, Explicit binding ties the this keyword to a function outside of the function where it is being called, new binding the this is is applied to the new

 5. Why do we need super() in an extended class?

+It is used to access and call functions on an object's parent.

 ## Project Set up